coryjett/Rancher-to-Solo/README.md

 Install the `Istio` chart with `Pilot`, `Kiali`, `Ingress Gateway`, `Telemetry`, and `Jaeger Tracing` enabled.  `Kiali` was complaining about a missing `CRD` and took some time before it would install.

-## Expose the ingressgateway service
+## Expose the Rancher Istio ingress gateway

 `kubectl patch svc istio-ingressgateway -n istio-system -p '{"spec": {"type": "LoadBalancer"}}'`